Operations

 }

-The update_derived method describes how to use the dependencies (the input) to update the internal value of the derived node (the target).
+The update method describes how to use the dependencies (the input) to update the internal value of the derived node.

 This operation will take a number and square it.
 In practice, operations can be any function that transforms the inputs into a new state for the target.